 On a short-term basis, our principal demands for funds will be for the acquisition of assets, development or repositioning of properties, or re-leasing of space in existing properties, capital expenditures, interest and principal on current and any future debt financings, SBA 7(a) loan originations, paying distributions on our Preferred Stock and Common Stock and making redemption payments on our Preferred Stock.
-We may finance our future activities through one or more of the following methods: (i) offerings of shares of Common Stock, preferred stock or other equity and or debt securities of the Company; (ii) credit facilities and term loans; (iii) the addition of senior recourse or non-recourse debt using target acquisitions as well as existing assets as collateral; (iv) the sale of existing assets; and or (v) cash flows from operations.
-With respect to the \$50.0 million outstanding under the 2018 Revolving Credit Facility as of August 3, 2022 that is scheduled to mature in October 2022, we are working with a bank to refinance such indebtedness prior to its maturity date.
+We may finance our future activities through one or more of the following methods: (i) offerings of shares of Common Stock, preferred stock or other equity and or debt securities of the Company; (ii) credit facilities and term loans; (iii) the addition of senior recourse or non-recourse debt using target acquisitions as well as existing assets as collateral; (iv) the sale of existing assets; (v) partnering with co-investors; and or (vi) cash flows from operations.
+With respect to the \$85.0 million outstanding under the 2018 Revolving Credit Facility as of September 30, 2022, we are working with a bank to refinance such indebtedness prior to its maturity date.
 There can, however, be no assurance that such refinancing will occur.
-In the interim, in order to preserve flexibility with respect to our liquidity, we submitted an extension notice in July 2022 to extend the maturity of the 2018 Revolving Credit Facility to October 2023.
-The extension is subject to the satisfaction of certain conditions that we expect to be able to satisfy (if the refinancing does not occur).
+In the interim, the Company has executed a one-year extension of the 2018 Revolving Credit Facility to extend its maturity to October 2023.
 In November 2022, holders of the Series L Preferred Stock will have the right to require us to redeem all or any of the shares of Series L Preferred Stock held by such holders.
 At the same time, we will also have the right to redeem any or all shares of our Series L Preferred Stock.
-The redemption price, whether the redemption is at the request of a holder or by us, will be equal to 100% of the stated value of the Series L Preferred Stock plus any accumulated and unpaid dividends.
-We can pay the redemption price, at our option and in our sole discretion, either in cash or in equal value through the issuance of shares of our Common Stock, We do not know whether holders of Series L Preferred Stock will exercise their redemption rights and, if so, in what amounts.
+The redemption price, whether the redemption is at the request of a holder or by us, will be equal to 100% of the stated value of the Series L Preferred Stock (for a total of \$83.7 million in aggregate as of September 30, 2022) plus any accumulated and unpaid dividends.
+We can pay the redemption price, at our option and in our sole discretion, either in cash or in equal value through the issuance of shares of our Common Stock.
+We do not know whether holders of Series L Preferred Stock will exercise their redemption rights and, if so, in what amounts.
 We have been actively evaluating our options with respect to whether we will exercise our redemption right with respect to any or all shares of Series L Preferred Stock as well as other alternatives.
+We believe that we will have sufficient liquidity to redeem any shares of Series L Preferred Stock in cash (to the extent we decide to pay any redemption price in cash).